Velocity : Design : Comfort

-Velocity : Design : Comfort (stylized as velocity : design : comfort.) is the second album by American experimental pop act Sweet Trip, released on June 17, 2003 by Darla Records.
+Velocity : Design : Comfort (stylized as velocity : design : comfort.) is the second studio album by American experimental pop act Sweet Trip, released on June 17, 2003 by Darla Records.

 Background

-Velocity : Design : Comfort was recorded at the home of Sweet Trip member Roberto Burgos.
+Velocity: Design: Comfort was recorded at the home of Sweet Trip member Roberto Burgos.
 According to Burgos, the album was put together mainly using the DAW Cubase, although an early version of FL Studio (known at the time as Fruity Loops) was used to compose the track "Design : 1".
-Both Burgos and bandmate Valerie Cooper performed vocals on a majority of the record, with Sue Mee contributing vocals to the song "To All the Dancers of the World, a Round Form of Fantasy".
+Both Burgos and Sweet Trip bandmate Valerie Cooper performed vocals on a majority of the record, with Sue Mee contributing vocals to the song "To All the Dancers of the World, a Round Form of Fantasy".

 Work on the album began as early as 1998, as early versions of the tracks "Dsco" and "Velocity" were staples of live shows in support of the band's previous album, Halica, in the late 90s to early 00s.
 Notably, both were performed alongside a version of "Dedicated" at SXSW 1999, with the lyrics of "Dsco" substituted by humming.
 Also predating the album by several years is the song "Fruitcake and Cookies", which appears on the track list of a cassette posted to Twitter by Burgos dating "sometime around 95 - 97".